-"Truth." which "is mighty above all things, and will, at last, prevail" (Newton), has always had its opposers.
+"Truth," which "is mighty above all things, and will, at last, prevail" (Newton), has always had its opposers.
 Especially do sectarians oppose any light beyond the domain their own creeds.
 Even among disciples of Christ, there are many who oppose learning any truth if it sets aside traditions and customs that have held them captive for years!

 Since Walter Scott and Alexander Campbell restored to the church the doctrine of baptism "for the remission of sins" (Ac.
 2:38) and the teaching that "except a man be born of water and of the Spirit he cannot enter into the Kingdom of God" (Jno.
-3:5)-doctrines which, with "the holy city" (a character name for the church), had been "trodden under foot" by "the gentiles" (a character name for the house of darkness) for "forty-two months" (Rev. 11:2), while "the woman"-the church -was "in the wilderness" (Rev. 12:6) and the "two witnesses"-the Old and New Testaments-prophesied "in sackcloth" (Rev. 11:3) for "one thousand, two hundred, and threescore days"-1,260 years,-there has been are not carnal, but mighty through God to the much opposition to this teaching.
+3:5)-doctrines which, with "the holy city" (a character name for the church), had been "trodden under foot" by "the gentiles" (a character name for the house of darkness) for "forty-two months" (Rev. 11:2), while "the woman"-the church -was "in the wilderness" (Rev. 12:6) and the "two witnesses"-the Old and New Testaments-prophesied "in sackcloth" (Rev. 11:3) for "one thousand, two hundred, and threescore days"-1,260 years,-there has been much opposition to this teaching.
 Every conceivable effort has been put forth to crush the true exposition of these passages.
 Additional light seems to be despised, especially if it supports the gospel plan of salvation!

 Now, after saying a man must "be born of water and of the Spirit" (John 3:5), Jesus says (v.
-8), "so is every one that is born of the spirit"; "This charge I commit unto thee, son Timothy, and since "water" is omitted in the common veraccording to the prophecies which went before on sions of John 3:8, the opposers of the gospel plan of salvation use this verse to bolster up their doctrine of salvation by "a birth of the Spirit only."
+8), "so is every one that is born of the spirit"; and since "water" is omitted in the common versions of John 3:8, the opposers of the gospel plan of salvation use this verse to bolster up their doctrine of salvation by "a birth of the Spirit only."
 If the common reading in verse 8 is correct, it is the common use of the simple figure metonymy by which "a part is put for the whole," "the whole"-"water and Spirit"-being revealed in verse 5.
 The word "water" in verse 8, is not, therefore, essential to the doctrine of water baptism as a part of the new birth.

 Mr. Knoch, the editor of the Concordant Version, inserts, on the authority of the Sinaitic Greek manuscript, the word "water" in verse 8; and hence it, similar to verse 5, reads, "So is every one that is born of water and of the Spirit."

 Thus our position is confirmed!

 A young Greek in Jerusalem recently wrote a criticism of the Concordant Version of this passage, and his letter was published in the Moody Monthly.
-He says the three words "of water and" (John 3:8) are "not found in any manuscript or version, ancient or modern," when even a glance at a critical Greek New Testament would have shown that they are in the best of all manu-
+He says the three words "of water and" (John 3:8) are "not found in any manuscript or version, ancient or modern," when even a glance at a critical Greek New Testament would have shown that they are in the best of all manuscripts!